SudoMagicCode/workshop_usitt_2026/README.md

 Take a look at some of the projects featured on the [Derivative Blog] to see what people are making and doing with TouchDesigner.

+## Additional Prep

+We'll be using [TouchOSC].
+Make sure you download and install this application - we'll only be working locally, so you only need to install it on your laptop.
+While there is a paid version of this app, we will only be using the features in the free version for the workshop.

 ## Workshop summary

 ## Schedule